Set Primary Tags to Scope

 If you change a previously set primary tag, be aware of the following:

 Primary tags appear at the top of APM pages.
-Use these selectors to slice the data displayed on the current page.
+Use these selectors to filter the data displayed on the current page.
 To view all data independent of a primary tag, choose

 <TAG_NAME>:* from the dropdown.